-At the end of 1865, the curator of the Vilna Educational District Kornilov approved Bessonov's view of maintaining separate Jewish schools and presented such a conclusion to the Ministry of Education.
-In it, the chief task of the Vilna Rabbinical seminary was defined to partly correspond with the conception of the instruction of inorodtsy by their Russified coethnics (exemplified in the system of N.I.
-Il'minski in the Volga - Kama region).
-The local educational officials saw in the graduates of the Vilna Rabbinical Seminary the bearers of a hybrid identity combining secular education and fluency in Russian speech with Jewish religiosity.
+in the system of N.I.
+II'minski in the Volga - Kama region).46 The local educational officials saw in the graduates of the Vilna Rabbinical seminary the bearers of a hybrid identity combining secular education and fluency in Russian speech with Jewish religiosity.
 Only such teachers were considered capable of inculcating their "ignorant" fellow tribesmen with a taste for knowledge: "The problem is that to act on the convictions of the Jewish masses, and that is attained only under the condition that educated Jewish leaders are respected by the Jews themselves as learned and pious.
-Therefore even the pupil of the Rabbinical seminary, entering the university...can be considered lost for the enlightenment of the Jewish people..."
-In opposition to the tendency of the heads of the Ministry of Education to encourage the merger of separate Jewish and general institutions, the Vilna Education District insisted that the Uvarov strategy of reforming Jewish identity through the "purification" of Judaism, had not outlived its usefulness.
+Therefore even the pupil of the Rabbinical seminary, entering the university...can be considered lost for the enlightenment of the Jewish people..."47 In opposition to the tendency of the heads of the Ministry of Education to encourage the merger of separate Jewish and general institutions, the Vilna Education District insisted that the Uvarov strategy of reforming Jewish identity through the "purification" of Judaism, had not outlived its usefulness.

-In spite of the brief tenure as director (less than a year), Bessonov was able to unite the young maskilim teachers of the Rabbinical seminary around his project and to reinforce their by Bessonov responded to their self-identification as "Russian Jews" and to their professional and career interests.
-They enthusiastically planned an attack, under Bessonov's protection, on such centers of traditional Jewish learning as for example the famous yeshiva in Volozhin.
-Under Bessonov, the teachers of the Rabbinical seminary began to prepare translations of Jewish prayer books into Russian, text books on Jewish history, and even separate tractates from the Talmud.
+In spite of the brief tenure as director (less than a year), Bessonov was able to unite the young maskilim teachers of the Rabbinical seminary around his project and to reinforce their missionary feeling.
+The turn towards Russian language education of religious subjects realized by Bessonov responded to their self-identification as "Russian Jews" and to their professional and career interests.
+They enthusiastically planned an attack, under Bessonov's protection, on such centers of traditional Jewish learning as for example the famous yeshiva in Volozhin.48 Under Bessonov, the teachers of the Rabbinical seminary began to prepare translations of Jewish prayer books into Russian, text books on Jewish history, and even parts of the Talmud.
 A translation of the Hebrew Bible (Tanakh) was planned.
-In the following years, this activity continued, and a whole series of translations was published.
+In the following years, this activity continued, and a whole series of translations was published.49